anshumanmondal2006/EE_390_Design_Lab_IITG/README.md

 ## Overview

 This project demonstrates a practical embedded control pipeline where light sensing and PWM control are integrated with LWE-based cryptographic operations.
 The system reads ambient lux values using a BH1750 sensor, performs encrypted control-side computation, and applies controlled LED output via Arduino.
+The white enclosure box has been fully 3D printed and designed using CAD tools.

 ## Project Highlights